Submissions

 Authors' contribution -Provide a statement on the scientific/intellectual contribution of each co-author, following the CRediT taxonomy, as follows:

 CRediT (Contributor Roles Taxonomy) was created to recognize individual author contributions, reduce authorship conflicts, and facilitate collaboration.
-Its proposition took place in a workshop held by Harvard University and the Welcome Trust in 2012, with the participation of researchers, the International Committee of Medical Journal Editors (ICMJE), and publishers.
+Its proposition was presented in a workshop held by Harvard University and the Wellcome Trust in 2012, with the participation of researchers, the International Committee of Medical Journal Editors (ICMJE), and publishers.

 CRediT allows readers to have an accurate and detailed description of the diverse contributions of each author to the published work.